trackle-iot/liblightmodbus/doc/ModbusSlave.3lightmodbus.md

 | `request.length` | request frame length |

 ### Initialization
-Firstly, user needs to set up register count values (for each data type obviously), assign pointers to suitable arrays, to store data and set up slave's address.
-After that, **modbusSlaveInit** should be called on the structure.
+Firstly, user needs to set up register count values (for each data type obviously), set up slave's address and assign data pointers to suitable arrays.
+After that, **modbusSlaveInit** can be called on the structure.

 ### Write protection
 Holding registers and coils can be write-protected.
 To achieve that, accordingly set **bits** to 1 in *registerMask* or *coilMask* arrays (of *registerMaskLength* or *coilMaskLength* lengths accordingly).
 Mask shorter than registers/coils array will affect in all 'uncovered' registers being possible to write.
 For instance, setting 17th bit to 1, will result in 17th register being read-only.